-Rash of Burglaries Bedevil; Common Sense Can Soothe
+With Vehicle as Weapon of Terror, ‘Lone Wolf’ Targets Lower Manhattan Bike Path

 There were crime prevention books given out at the meeting for neighborhood residents to take, packed with useful tips.
 To get your own copy, stop by the precinct or send an email to Officer Di Lorenzo at jarett.dilorenzo@nypd.org.

 Another pressing issue for the neighborhood, according to Capt.
 Lanot, is traffic.
 There have been 925 moving vehicle violations this month.
 For the year, that number is 9,573.
 In the 10-day period between Oct.
-14 and 24, there were 51 moving vehicle violations—with bicycles accounting for 30 of those violations.
+14 and 24, there were 51 moving vehicle violations — with bicycles accounting for 30 of those violations.

 Detective Mike Petrillo, of Community Affairs, encouraged those in attendance to ask questions about the rash of burglaries or talk about any pressing issues they had.